StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

 Laravel Shibboleth Service Provider
 ===================================

-This package provides an easy way to implement Shibboleth Authentication for Laravel.
+This package provides an easy way to implement Shibboleth Authentication for Laravel 5.

+** Please Note **

+This is still a work in progress.
+Do not use in production!

+** Seriously, read that note! **

 **Please Note**
 In order to use this plugin, we assume you already have a pre-existing Shibboleth SP and Shibboleth IdP configured.
 This does not go into explaining how to set that up.
 I recommend [http://www.google.com/](http://www.google.com/ "Google"), they've got some pretty cool things.